 After my studies I moved to Switzerland.
 Six years there brought me my first serious success: publications in Forbes, Marie Claire, Elle Swiss and many other magazines, collaboration with the leading model agencies and designers, but also few rough patches, like being diagnosed with a mood disorder and losing my dream job over the stigma of it.
 All in all, it formed my vision of the art as a tool for direct empathy, which does not require words.
 Too often, people who are going through strong complicated emotions find themselves estranged from those around them.
 But discovering an art piece – a song, a painting or a photograph – they can feel connection to someone else who felt the same way.

 From the beginning of my American journey I found an awesome response to my art, which can be seen at Liquid Art House, Raw Artists Showcase NYC and well known Trident Cafe to name a few.
-I am also in the process of creating my first photo book.
+I am also in the process of creating my first photo book - Vague Sensations and became a member of Gallery House in Silicon Valley.
 American art scene is very dynamic and I feel like it’s the best place for me to really develop my voice as an artist.